emilydolson/interpreting_the_tape_of_life/README.md

 # Interpreting the Tape of Life: Ancestry-based Analyses Provide Insights and Intuition about Evolutionary Dynamics

-This repository contains the code, configuration files, analyses, and extra documentation for the paper "Interpreting the Tape of Life:
+This repository contains the code, configuration files, analyses, and extra documentation for the paper ["Interpreting the Tape of Life:
-Ancestry-based Analyses Provide Insights and Intuition about Evolutionary Dynamics" (to appear in the Artificial Life Journal).
+Ancestry-based Analyses Provide Insights and Intuition about Evolutionary Dynamics"](https://direct.mit.edu/artl/article/26/1/58/93272/Interpreting-the-Tape-of-Life-Ancestry-Based).

 Note, this paper is an extension of the paper "Quantifying the tape of life: Ancestry-based metrics provide insights and intuition about evolutionary dynamics" published in the proceedings of [ALIFE 2018](http://2018.alife.org/).